Vishal0703/Udacity_CarND_Advance_Lane_Line/Report.md

 A line class has been created to keep track of various attributes of the line during lane identification in a video </br>
 to reduce computation of everything again from scratch.

+### Fit Polynomial

+Fits polynomials for both the left and right lanes based on the lane pixels found above.

+### Check Roughly Parallel

+This was an important function to make the lanes robust and improve upon various things like correct lane boundary finding and correct ROC(Radius of Curvature) calculation.

+This function checks the slope of both the found left and right lanes on a subset of `y_values`(in the code 1/10th of original number of `y_pixels`.)

+It then compares the slope and if the avg absolute difference exceeds a certain threshold, it assigns both the lanes the slope value equal to that of the guiding/strong lane.

+The strong lane is the one with more number of pixels overall because that gives us a more concrete idea of the correct curvature.

+Given below are examples without and with use of this function respectively.

+### ROC Calculation

+Rather than again fitting a curve with the new y and x values in metre, I used a transformation on the co-efficients of the calculated 2-D curve.

+If the calculated curve is `x = a(y**2) + b(y) + c` (where x and y are in pixels) and `x_in_metre/x_in_pixel = p` and `x_in_metre/x_in_pixel = q`, </br>

+then the new calculated curve is `x = a'(y**2) + b'(y) + c'` (where x and y are in metre) and </br>
+`a' = (p*a/(q**2))` `b' = p*b/q` and `c' = p*c`

+### Search Around Polynomial

+Once the polynomial is calculated for the lanes, for the next image in the video frame one doesn't need to again build the polynomial from scratch.
+Using the save parameters in the Line Class, I searched only around the current polynomials within a window of 100 on each side and adjusted the polynomial co-efficients.

+### Draw on Image

+This function draws the calculated left and right lanes on the image and fills a semi-transparent region in between the lanes for the whole region identification.

+### Draw

+This function is the main drawing function for video input.
+It calculates the polynomial for 1st time and then improves upon it using `search_around_poly`.
+It calls all the above modules and accordingly produces output.
+It also decides whether to start again from scratch or continue from previous polynomial by thresholding on the avg absolute difference between current co-efficients and best co-efficients till now.

+Finally the video generator passes images from input_video to `draw` function, generates output video frames and combines them to form an output video.